morrislab/orchard/README.md

 * `llh`: a list of log-likelihoods, where each value is the log of the likelihood of the mutation frequency matrix in `phi` under a binomial likelihood model.

 * `prob`: a list containing the probability that the tree is the best of those that were found during search.

+* `newick`: a list containing the newick strings for each tree

 Phylogeny aware clustering
 ===========================